elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/describe-the-significance-of-the-vindolanda-fort-in-understanding-roman-military-presence-in-britain.md

 url: /learn/history-of-the-world/questions/describe-the-significance-of-the-vindolanda-fort-in-understanding-roman-military-presence-in-britain
 score: 9.0
 related_article1:
-    id: 169868
+    id: 169864
+    title: >-
-    title: How do Tacitus' accounts contribute to our understanding of Roman military campaigns in Britain?
+        What were the key objectives of Agricola's campaigns in Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-tacitus-accounts-contribute-to-our-understanding-of-roman-military-campaigns-in-britain
+    url: /learn/history-of-the-world/questions/what-were-the-key-objectives-of-agricolas-campaigns-in-britain
 related_article2:
-    id: 169875
+    id: 169870
-    title: How does Tacitus' perspective in Agricola's biography reflect Roman historiography biases?
+    title: >-
+        What are the key characteristics of Iron Age settlements in Scotland based on archaeological evidence?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-tacitus-perspective-in-agricolas-biography-reflect-roman-historiography-biases
+    url: /learn/history-of-the-world/questions/what-are-the-key-characteristics-of-iron-age-settlements-in-scotland-based-on-archaeological-evidence
 related_article3:
-    id: 169871
+    id: 169870
-    title: How did the Roman naming of the Caledonians influence historical perceptions of these tribes?
+    title: >-
+        What are the key characteristics of Iron Age settlements in Scotland based on archaeological evidence?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-roman-naming-of-the-caledonians-influence-historical-perceptions-of-these-tribes
+    url: /learn/history-of-the-world/questions/what-are-the-key-characteristics-of-iron-age-settlements-in-scotland-based-on-archaeological-evidence
 related_article4:
-    id: 169869
+    id: 169866
+    title: >-
-    title: What role did ancient biographies play in shaping the historical narrative of Roman Britain?
+        What was the primary purpose of Hadrian's Wall during the Roman occupation of Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-ancient-biographies-play-in-shaping-the-historical-narrative-of-roman-britain
+    url: /learn/history-of-the-world/questions/what-was-the-primary-purpose-of-hadrians-wall-during-the-roman-occupation-of-britain
 related_article5:
-    id: 169879
+    id: 169871
+    title: >-
-    title: How did the Roman administration manage the provinces of Roman Britain?
+        How did the Roman naming of the Caledonians influence historical perceptions of these tribes?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-roman-administration-manage-the-provinces-of-roman-britain
+    url: /learn/history-of-the-world/questions/how-did-the-roman-naming-of-the-caledonians-influence-historical-perceptions-of-these-tribes
 ---

 &nbsp;